Q: I am new to Flappers. When are Auditions?

 A: What a great question!
 Maybe.
-If you headline the Main Room or Claremont weekend once a year, probably.
+If you headline the Main Room weekend once a year, probably.
 If you headlined an independently-produced show once on a weeknight, probably not.
 You can ask the booking department if you’re not sure.

 Q: I found out the personal e-mail addresses of one or more of the bookers.
 Does it show initiative if I e-mail them personally?

 A: What a great question!
 No. Always, always, always e-mail Bookings@FlappersComedy.com about booking things.
 This is the e-mail the entire Booking Department checks.
 Don’t message us on Facebook, Twitter, Instagram, call us on our personal phones, or show up at our homes, talking about comedy things.
 We are bookers AND humans, and have lives outside of work.

 - 818-845-9721 is the correct phone number to call.

 - 102 E Magnolia Blvd, Burbank, CA 91502 is where we hold auditions every Wednesday and Thursday at 6pm.